 THIS DATE IN HISTORY: June 12

-2009: The Pittsburgh Penguins complete a spring full of comebacks to win the Stanley Cup for the third time in their history.
+2009: The Pittsburgh Penguins complete a spring full of comebacks by winning the Stanley Cup for the third time in their history.

 The Penguins also become the first team to win the Cup after twice trailing 2-0; they lose the first two games of the Eastern Conference Semifinals to the Washington Capitals and the first two games of the Final to the Red Wings before rallying to win each series in seven games.